 After a 1 km long passage you enter the passage ‘Way to Heaven’.
 It leads you to the gigantic Mughal Room – 25x25m (80×80 ft) and 75m (250 ft) long.

 - Short cave

-Krem Dam is a beautiful cave and it does have some significance for cavers, but it's mostly a great place to take beautiful pictures.
+Krem Dam is a beautiful cave and it does have some significance for cavers, but it’s mostly a great place to take beautiful pictures.
 The main river passage ends in a roof collapse.
 You can still see daylight here.
-Apart from this passage, it has a maze of side passages which can be explored.
+Apart from this passage, it has a maze of side passages that can be explored.